 Unlike most Americans, I didn’t have a television on Sept.
 11, 2001.
-So, unlike most Americans, I learned about the 9/11 attacks via another medium: e-mail alerts from the New York Times
+So, unlike most Americans, I learned about the 9/11 attacks via another medium: an e-mail alerts from the New York Times.

-When I checked my e-mail that morning, this missive from the newspaper was my first inkling of the terrible events that had begun to unfold on that day:
+When I checked my e-mail that morning, this missive from the newspaper was my first inkling of the terrible events that had begun to unfold:

 Tuesday, September 11, 2001 — 8:50 AM EST

 Plane Crashes Into World Trade Center

 A plane crashed into Manhattan’s World Trade Center this morning, causing heavy damage and fire to several floors.

 I envisioned a single-engine plane and a tragedy that was nowhere near the scope of what had occurred.